Jbleezy/BO2-Reimagined/README.md

 * Downing while holding the meat drops it as a powerup
 * Throwing the meat on the ground drops it as a powerup
 * Throwing the meat onto another player makes them grab the meat
+* Decreased meat powerup time on the ground by half
 * Team holding the meat shown on HUD
 * Players respawn after being down for 10 seconds
 * Players retain perks